Daytona International Speedway

-The Daytona Beach Bike Week is one of the biggest motorcycle events in the USA with around 500,000 visitors expected of the 10 day event.
+The Daytona Beach Bike Week is one of the biggest motorcycle events in the USA with around 500,000 visitors expected of the 10-day event.
 It takes place each year in March and coincides with the Daytona 200 Week.

-History of Racing in Daytona
+History of Racing in Daytona International Speedway

 Daytona has long been associated with speed.
 Many of the early land speed attempts in modified racing cars took place on the sands of Daytona Beach dating back to the early 1900s.
 The last land speed attempts were in 1935 before moving to the Bonneville Salt Flats in Utah but production cars continued to race until the 1950s.

-The original Daytona Beach Road Course on both the beach and highway A1A was important in the founding of the National Association for Stock Car Auto Racing (NASCAR) and NASCAR is still very much a part of Daytona to this day.
-The old course closed when the new purpose built Daytona International Speedway opened in 1959.
+The original Daytona Beach Road Course on both the beach and Highway A1A was important in the founding of the National Association for Stock Car Auto Racing (NASCAR) and NASCAR is still very much a part of Daytona to this day.
+The old course closed when the new purpose-built Daytona International Speedway opened in 1959.